ManuelElizaldi/PyBer_Analysis/README.md

 ### Table: Statistics summary
 ![](/analysis/summary_df.png)

 When we analyze the data from the table we can see that the most profitable drivers are the ones who operate in Rural cities, averaging $34.62 per fare, compared to Suburban and Urban which have an average of $30.97 and $24.53 respectively.
 We can see there is a negative relationship between the average fare per ride and the total amount of drivers, the more drivers there are in a city type, the cheaper the fares are.
-The most profitable type of city is Urban, which has a large amount of rides during this period of time - 1625, rides.
+The most profitable type of city is Urban, which has a larger amount of rides during this period of time - 1625, rides.

 ### Line Plot: Total Fare by City Type
 ![](/analysis/PyBer_fare_summary.png)